-Our customers, shareholders, business associates and the general public take note of how we conduct ourselves in work-related settings, including while on business trips, at business meetings and at businessrelated social events.
-While on the job and while representing CenturyLink, we should conduct ourselves in a cooperative, responsible, respectful and honest manner when we interact with others, including customers, competitors, and members of the public.
-For detailed guidance on living the Unifying Principles with our team members and in our workplace, consult Human Resources or refer to applicable policies and procedures on the Company intranet.
+Our customers, shareholders, business associates and the general public take note of how we conduct ourselves in work-related settings, including while on business trips, at business meetings and at business-related social events.
+While on the job and while representing Lumen, we should conduct ourselves in a cooperative, responsible, respectful and honest manner when we interact with others, including customers, competitors, and members of the public.
+For detailed guidance on living ethically with our team members and in our workplace, consult Human Resources or refer to applicable policies and procedures on the Company intranet.